 I don’t know about you, but the lockdown has been tough for most of my friends and family.
-I am not the most social person on the planet, but I am starting to miss trivial things such as go for a coffee outdoors, spend time in airports, or talking to people at supermarkets.
+I am not the most social person on the planet, but I am starting to miss trivial things such as going for a coffee outdoors, spending time in airports, or talking to people at supermarkets.
 Just for a change.

 Not to mention that my last holiday was last September.
 Yep.
 9 months ago, and still counting.
-I am missing even the flight delays and cancellation.
+I am missing even the flight delays and cancellations.

 The fact is that I have no idea when things are going to be back to “normal”.
-But meanwhile, I have found some may ways of being sane during this lockdown and I would like to share it now with you.
+But meanwhile, I have found many ways of being sane during this lockdown and I would like to share it now with you.
 It may be helpful to someone else out there.

 I love reading.
 But I do confess that it sometimes takes ages for me to get into a reading pattern.
 I usually start several books at the same time and finish just one.

 Surprisingly, I am reading more books during this quarantine.
 This month, I already read three books.
 That’s crazy!
-I think the fact I am reading more in my own language and the use of kindle is helping me feel more comfortable to read.
+I think the fact I am reading more in my language and the use of Kindle is helping me feel more comfortable reading.
 And I am loving it.

 I am currently reading The Last Girl: My Story of Captivity and My Fight Against the Islamic By Nadia Murad.
 If you are a non-fiction type of reader, this book is just for you.

 One of my finest passions now is meditating.
-I have tried some mindfulness exercises in the past, but only meditation is making me feel in peace during the lockdown.
+I have tried some mindfulness exercises in the past, but only meditation is making me feel at peace during the lockdown.